 We find that in many firms firm-wide risks assessments have not been properly carried out or updated and policies and procedures not reviewed or ever put to the test.
 Not all fee earners complete client/matter risk assessments and many lack the necessary understanding of how to apply CDD, enhanced CDD, identify and deal with PEPs, establish source of funds and wealth and carry out ongoing monitoring requirements under the sanctions regime.

-The SRA has started a wide-ranging investigation into law firms’ AML compliance in practice, with those found to be non-compliant likely to enter the SRA’s enforcement process.
+The SRA has started a wide-ranging investigation into law firms’ AML compliance in practice, including an extensive programme of targeted, in-depth visits to firms, with those found to be non-compliant likely to enter the SRA’s enforcement process.

 The SRA’s chief executive, Paul Philip, has warned that law firms not properly implementing their firm-wide risk assessment in practice, may be committing a criminal offence “and leaving the door open for criminals to launder money”.

 Among the changes brought in by the Money Laundering and Terrorist Financing (Amendment) Regulations 2019 are explicit requirements for firms to take reasonable measures to understand the ownership and control structure of their clients, and to verify the identity of senior managing officials when the beneficial owner of a corporate body cannot be identified.